Do you have certain comforts that help you feel better when you’re unwell?

 Many thanks to Lise Vester for sharing some of her thoughts and designs relating to palliative care, and how design can shape health.

 Did you enjoy this feature?
 Tell us what you think in the comments below.
 We’re always inspired to see stories of design for improving lives for everyone.
 If you want to find out more about Lise Vester, you can check out her website here.
-We’ve also recently written about the Tapestry Couch project designed by Australian refugees, you can check out our interview with Tasman Munro, who faciliated the Tapestry Couch project.

 Remember to subscribe to our newsletter to stay updated with our latest features, as well as stunning home tours around the world.